awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-deleteekscluster.md

 **Description**

-This document deletes the resources associated with an Amazon EKS cluster, including node groups and Fargate profiles\.
+This runbook deletes the resources associated with an Amazon EKS cluster, including node groups and Fargate profiles\.
 Optionally, you can choose to delete all self\-managed nodes, the AWS CloudFormation stacks used to create the nodes, and the VPC CloudFormation stack for your cluster\.
 For more information about deleting a cluster, see [Deleting a cluster](https://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html) in the *Amazon EKS User Guide*\.

 **Note**
 If you have active services in your cluster that are associated with a load balancer, you must delete those services before deleting the cluster\.
 If you don't, the system can't delete the load balancers\.
-Use the following procedure to find and delete services before you run the AWS\-DeleteEKSCluster document\.
+Use the following procedure to find and delete services before you run the AWS\-DeleteEKSCluster runbook\.

 **To locate and delete services in your cluster**